jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2h.md

 - Thus, those entrepreneurs very artfully used it to draw gold and silver from those banks, without the bank's consent or knowledge that they had really advanced it.

 {{< s v="72" >}} Two people who continually draw and redraw on one another and discount their bills with the same banker are really trading <!-- . , the banker must immediately discover that they are trading --> with the capital that the banker advances to them and not with their own capital.
-This is difficult to spot when=
+This is difficult to spot when:
 - they discount their bills with other banks, and
 - the same two persons draw from a great circle of entrepreneurs.